 Deborah A. Starr

-Deborah Starr is Associate Professor of Modern Arabic and Hebrew Literature and Film in the Department of Near Eastern Studies, and Director of the Jewish Studies Program.
+Deborah Starr is Professor of Modern Arabic and Hebrew Literature and Film in the Department of Near Eastern Studies, and Director of the Jewish Studies Program.
 She received a Ph.D. in Comparative Literature from the University of Michigan.
 She writes and teaches about identity and intercommunal exchange in the modern Middle East, with a focus on the Jews of Egypt.
 She is the author of Togo Mizrahi and the Making of Egyptian Cinema (University of California Press, 2020) and Remembering Cosmopolitan Egypt: Literature, Culture, and Empire (Routledge, 2009).
 She is also the co-editor, with Sasson Somekh, of Mongrels or Marvels: The Levantine Writings of Jacqueline Shohet Kahanoff (Stanford University Press, 2011).
-Her research and teaching interests include cosmopolitanism, postcolonial studies, minorities of the Middle East, film, and urban studies.
+Her research and teaching interests include cosmopolitanism, postcolonial studies, minorities of the Middle East, cinema and media studies, and urban studies.

 - Wondrous Literatures of the Near East

 - Middle Eastern Cinema

 - Contemporary Egyptian Culture

 - Mizrahi Literature and Culture

 - Minority Communities of the Middle East

 - Cinema and Media Studies